Michael Fraser interview

 8. What is the first word that comes to mind when thinking about Romania?

 9. If you’d had to leave Romania, what you would miss the most?

 Life!
 I cannot imagine I would have the same fun exciting life l live now if I lived somewhere else.
 Don’t get me wrong, I have worked very hard for the life I live and continue to do so.
 I wasn’t born with a silver spoon in my mouth.
-Of course I have had lots of encouragement from my wonderful parents but I have worked hard to be in the position I am in now.
-I have been flat broke living here most of the time but still managed to have drinks with my mates and go partying – that and rent is where all my money went.
+Of course, I have had lots of encouragement from my wonderful parents but I have worked hard to be in the position I am in now.
+I have been flat breaking living here most of the time but still managed to have drinks with my mates and go partying – that and rent is where all my money went.
 I am reasonably comfortable now but anything can change so I will work hard to keep Mojo as good as it can be!

 10. Some people say Romania is ”different”.
 Why is that?

 Romania really is different!
 But different can also be a good thing!
 Romania was very different to any place I had lived before but it’s a fantastic country with wonderful people.

 11. Romania would be a better place if…